I am Associate Professor in Regenerative Medicine and Drapers Teaching Fellow at the Institute of Bioengineering, Queen Mary University of London.

 In activities involving science communication and public engagement, I am committed to the development of learning technologies and communicate STEM with an emphasis on cross-disciplinary research to broader audiences as well as the general public (https://www.youtube.com/watch?v=2z6ISAFjnE4).
 The virtual science lab is a good example of how I have improved the efficiency of learning and transformed the student experience.

-I have two beautiful girls age 2 and 6.
-See if you can spot the baby hiding in the photos below!
+I have two beautiful girls age 3 and 8.
+See if you can spot the children hiding in the photos taken during our visit to California below!